 Study published in Sleep says drinking coffee before bed is OK

-Researchers arrived at this conclusion after studying 785 people for a total of 5,164 days and nights, and their findings were published in Sleep.
-The researchers looked at how much caffeine, alcohol, and nicotine people consumed and then studied their sleep habits with wrist sensors and sleep diaries.
+Researchers arrived at this conclusion after studying 785 people for a total of 5,164 days and nights.
+The researchers looked at how much caffeine, alcohol and nicotine people consumed and then studied their sleep habits with wrist sensors and sleep diaries.

-The results, the researchers said, were surprising: Alcohol and nicotine negatively affected sleep, and caffeine seemed to have no effect.
+The results, the researchers said, were surprising: Alcohol and nicotine negatively affected sleep, but caffeine seemed to have no effect.

 "This study represents one of the largest longitudinal examinations of the associations of evening use of alcohol, caffeine, and nicotine with objectively measured sleep outcomes," Dr. Christine Spadola of FAU said.
 "We did not observe an association between ingestion of caffeine within four hours of bed with any of the sleep parameters."

-However, some doctors noted that everyone responds different to caffeine — so if you're sensitive to caffeine, it's best to not drink coffee before bed.
+However, some doctors noted that everyone responds differently to caffeine—so if you're sensitive to caffeine, it's best to not drink coffee before bed.

 "Some people are very sensitive to the effects of caffeine and for these people it’s important to avoid drinking beverages containing caffeine too close to bedtime—but there is no golden rule about this, just listen to your body," sleep expert Dr. Neil Stanley said in an interview.
 "If you have been drinking two strong black cups of coffee every evening for the past 40 years and you have just developed a sleeping problem, then it is almost certainly not the coffee."

 Related: Is Coffee Before Bed a Bad Idea?